-Secondly, as well as great dive sites, Mexico has good diving infrastructure, and PADI qualified Dive Masters.
+Last, as well as great dive sites, Mexico has a good diving infrastructure.
+And many PADI qualified Dive Masters.
 Diving in Mexico is well-established and has a strong network of qualified and experienced divers.
 People who can guide or assist you in the planning and execution of dives.
-For example, the Akumal Dive Center, established in 1975, is the oldest in Akumal.
-Since 1975 they have overseen and guided over 1,000,000 dives!
+For example, the Akumal Dive Center, established in 1975, is the oldest Riviera Maya scuba diving center.
+Since 1975 they have overseen and guided well over a million dives!

 Mesoamerican Barrier Reef

-Although the Mesoamerican barrier reef is the second largest reef in the world it is described by National Geographic as “in its own way the more remarkable (of the two)."... than the Great Barrier Reef.
-The advantage over its Australian counterpart is its proximity to land and the connection with inshore habitats.
-The mangrove, seagrass, and coral reef provide a rare habitat to support many species of fish and turtles that depend on them for their existence.
+The Mesoamerican barrier reef is the second largest reef in the world.
+It is described by National Geographic as “in its own way the more remarkable” "... than the Great Barrier Reef.
+The advantage over its Australian counterpart is its proximity to land.
+And the connection with inshore habitats.
+The mangrove, seagrass, and coral reef provide a unique Riviera Maya scuba diving experience.
+This rare habitat supports many species of fish and turtles that depend on them for their existence.

-The Mesoamerican barrier reef provides fabulous opportunities for a unique diving experience.
-For example, in Akumal Bay, there is a double barrier reef.
+The coral reef provides fabulous opportunities for a unique Mayan Riviera scuba diving adventure.
+For example, in Akumal Bay, there is a double-barrier reef.
 A deep reef starts at a depth of 60 to 70 feet.
 It extends out in finger-like ridges and drops to between 100 and 140 feet in beautiful canyons.
 A second reef ranges from 50 to 70 feet in depth.
-This is an ideal option for your second dive of the day, making diving in Akumal a perfect choice.
-However, that’s not all.
+Making this an ideal option for a second dive of the day.
+Yet, that’s not all.
 An even shallower part of the reef runs between 25 to 45 feet in depth with large Elkhorn formations.
-While the deeper dives maybe for more advanced divers, intermediate and novice divers have lots of choices as well.
+While the deeper dives are for more advanced divers, intermediate and novice divers have lots of choices as well.

-Species of fish that you can often see while scuba diving in the Riviera Maya include
+Species of fish that you will likely see while Riviera Maya scuba diving include: